What is neighbourhood planning?

 Policies produced cannot block development that is already part of the Local Plan.
 What they can do is shape where that development will go and what it will look like.

-The Ministry of Housing, Communities and Local Government (MHCLG) has made funding available to provide support and grants for communities looking to develop Neighbourhood Plans and Neighbourhood Development orders.
+The Department for Levelling Up, Housing and Communities (DLUHC) has made funding available to provide support and grants for communities looking to develop Neighbourhood Plans and Neighbourhood Development orders.